 Now that you know where to find interns and how to eventually onboard them, you’ll need some tips and resources to effectively hire and maintain your internship program.
 Also, what should you have interns, well, do?

-Join Chief Whaler George Weiner on July 10 at 2pm EST as he sits down with Idealist Careers Editor Alexis Perrotta and Idealist Community Engagement Manager Maggie Larson to discuss how you can create an awesome internship program at your organization.
+Join Chief Whaler George Weiner as he sits down with Idealist Careers Editor Alexis Perrotta and Idealist Community Engagement Manager Maggie Larson to discuss how you can create an awesome internship program at your organization.
 Whether you already have interns, or are looking to start from scratch, you’ll get exclusive hiring and management tips to make the most out of the program.

 - The benefits of developing an intern program